Stocks fall, bonds rise on Hong Kong unrest

 Stocks on Wall Street opened sharply lower following declines in Europe and Asia as Hong Kong democracy protesters defied volleys of tear gas and police baton charges in one of the biggest political challenges for China since the Tiananmen Square crackdown 25 years ago.

-Shares of companies exposed to Hong Kong fell, including HSBC and luxury goods group Richemont.
+Shares of companies exposed to Hong Kong fell, including HSBC (HSBA.L) and luxury goods group Richemont CFR.VX.
 HSBC closed down 2.3 percent and Richemont fell 1.7 percent.

 Losses on Wall Street were initially broad, with all 10 of the S&P 500's sectors lower as equity investors shrugged off the latest data showing a stronger U.S. economy.
 Stocks later pared losses, and utilities, seen as a defensive play, rebounded.